-During Cote's fifteen years of leadership at Honeywell, the company has delivered strong growth in sales, earnings per share, segment profit, and cash flow.
-Honeywell’s stock has risen more than 380% and the Company has had a total shareowner return of more than 575%, which is 2.5 times greater than the S&P 500’s return of approximately 225%.
-Honeywell’s market cap has grown from $20 billion in 2003 to about $90 billion today.
+Dave Cote is Executive Chairman of Honeywell.
+He was Honeywell’s Chairman and CEO from 2002 until 2017.
+Under Cote as CEO, Honeywell delivered strong growth in sales, earnings per share, segment profit, and cash flow.
+Honeywell had share price appreciation of more than 380% and a total shareowner return of more than 575%, which is 2.5 times greater than the S&P 500 during that same timeframe.
+Honeywell’s market cap grew from $20 billion in 2003 to about $100 billion in 2017.

-Cote was named a recipient of the 2016 Deming Cup by the W. Edwards Deming Center at Columbia Business School for his operational excellence and for fostering a culture of continuous improvement at Honeywell.
+Cote was awarded the 2016 Deming Cup by the W. Edwards Deming Center at Columbia Business School for his operational excellence and for fostering a culture of continuous improvement at Honeywell.
 He was also named the 2016 CEO Coach of the Year by the American Football Coaches Foundation, which supports football coaches at all levels through ongoing education, interaction and networking to drive a safer and better game.

 In 2014, Cote was selected for the prestigious Horatio Alger Award, which recognizes dedicated community leaders who have accomplished remarkable achievements through honesty, hard work, self-reliance, and perseverance over adversity.
-Also in 2014, Cote was named Institutional Investor’s Best CEO in the Capital Goods/Industrial – Electrical Equipment & Multi-Industry category.
-He has been recognized as one of the World’s Best CEOs by Barron’s for four straight years (2013-2016) and was named Executive of the Year – Conglomerates at the 2015 American Business “Stevie” Awards.
+Cote was named Institutional Investor’s Best CEO in the Capital Goods/Industrial – Electrical Equipment & Multi-Industry category for five straight years (2013-2017).
+He has also been recognized as one of the World’s Best CEOs by Barron’s for five straight years (2013-2017) and was named Executive of the Year – Conglomerates at the 2015 American Business “Stevie” Awards.
 In 2013, Cote was named CEO of the Year by Chief Executive, presented the Australian Association’s Award for Excellence, named one of the 100 CEO Leaders in STEM by StemConnectors.org, and received the Corporate Leadership Award from TechAmerica.
 He received the Asia Society's Global Leadership Award, the Peter G. Peterson Award for Business Statesmanship from the Committee for Economic Development in 2012, and the Distinguished Achievement Award from B’nai B’rith International in 2011.
 Cote also received the Corporate Social Responsibility Award from the Foreign Policy Association in 2007.

 Cote earned a bachelor’s degree in business administration from the University of New Hampshire, and, in 2011, the University presented him with an honorary Doctor of Humane Letters.
 In 2009, Cote was made an honorary professor at the Beihang University of Aeronautics and Astronautics in Beijing, China.
 In 2001, Cote received an honorary Doctor of Laws degree from the Graziadio School of Business and Management, Pepperdine University.